Suspect in Quebec Amber Alert case out of coma: lawyer

-The man who fled authorities last week with his six-year-old boy and who was later charged in the slaying of the child's mother is close to being released from hospital, his lawyer said Thursday.
+A man who fled authorities last week with his six-year-old boy and who was later charged in the slaying of the child's mother is close to being released from hospital, his lawyer said Thursday.

 Pierre Gauthier says his 41-year-old client called him from the Ottawa hospital where he had been staying since an alleged suicide attempt last week while in police custody.

-The suspect had reportedly been a coma.
+The suspect had reportedly been in a coma.

 Quebec police issued an Amber Alert for the suspect's six-year-old boy after they discovered the body of the child's mother last Thursday night in Saint-Eustache, Que., north of Montreal.

-The 41-year-old was arrested Friday by Ontario provincial police and his son was found safe in a stolen vehicle in eastern Ontario.
+The child's father was arrested Friday by Ontario provincial police and the boy was found safe in a stolen vehicle in eastern Ontario.

-The suspect was charged with second-degree murder after the boy's mother was found dead.
+The suspect was charged with second-degree murder in connection to the death of the boy's mother.

 He will be questioned by police regarding the disappearance of a 71-year-old man whose body was found Wednesday in Arundel, Que., about 100 kilometres northwest of Montreal.